Iggy Pop

-Pop's music has encompassed a number of styles over the course of his career, including garage rock, punk rock, hard rock, heavy metal, art rock, new wave, jazz, blues and electronic.
+Pop's music has encompassed a number of styles over the course of his career, including garage rock, punk rock, hard rock, heavy metal, art rock, new wave, grunge, jazz, blues and electronic.
 Though his popularity has fluctuated, many of Pop's songs have become well known, including "Search and Destroy" and "I Wanna Be Your Dog" by the Stooges, and his solo hits "Lust for Life", "The Passenger" and "Real Wild Child (Wild One)".
-In 1990, he recorded his first and only Top 40 U.S. hit, "Candy", a duet with B-52's singer Kate Pierson.
+In 1990, he recorded his only Top 40 U.S. hit, "Candy", a duet with the B-52s' singer Kate Pierson.
 Pop's song "China Girl" became more widely known when it was re-recorded by co-writer Bowie, who released it as the second single from his most commercially successful album, Let's Dance (1983).
 Bowie re-recorded and performed many of Pop's songs throughout his career.

-Although Pop has had limited commercial success, he has remained a culture icon and a significant influence on a wide range of musicians in numerous genres.
+Although Pop has had limited commercial success, he has remained a cultural icon and a significant influence on a wide range of musicians in numerous genres.
 The Stooges' album Raw Power has proved an influence on artists such as Sex Pistols, the Smiths, and Nirvana.
 His solo album The Idiot has been cited as a major influence on a number of post-punk, electronic and industrial artists including Depeche Mode, Nine Inch Nails and Joy Division, and was described by Siouxsie Sioux as a "re-affirmation that our suspicions were true: the man is a genius."
-He was inducted as part of the Stooges into the Rock and Roll Hall of Fame in 2010.
-In January 2020, Pop received a Grammy Lifetime Achievement Award.

 Early life

-James Newell Osterberg Jr. was born in Muskegon, Michigan, on April 21, 1947, the son of Louella (née Christensen; 1917–1996) and James Newell Osterberg Sr. (1921–2007), a former high school English teacher and baseball coach at Fordson High School in Dearborn, Michigan.
+James Newell Osterberg Jr. was born in Muskegon, Michigan, on April 21, 1947, the son of Louella (née Christensen; 1917–1996) and James Newell Osterberg (1921–2007), an English teacher and baseball coach at Fordson High School in Dearborn, Michigan.
 He is of English, German, and Irish descent on his father's side, and Danish and Norwegian ancestry on his mother's side.
 His father was adopted by a Swedish-American nurse surnamed Osterberg.
 The family lived in a trailer park in Ypsilanti, Michigan.
 Ron Asheton later described him as having been a conventional teenager: "He hung out with the popular kids that wore chinos, cashmere sweaters, and penny loafers.
-Iggy didn’t smoke cigarettes, didn’t get high, didn’t drink."
+Iggy didn't smoke cigarettes, didn't get high, didn't drink."

 Osterberg began to play drums in the fifth grade, first starting with rubber pads glued to plywood, before his parents bought him a drum set.
 In a 2007 Rolling Stone interview, he explained his relationship with his parents and their contribution to his music: